Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

                 }
             }
             launch {
+                println("Child coroutine 2 has started running")
                 try {
                     awaitCancellation()
                 } finally {
                     println("Child coroutine 2 has been canceled")
                 }
             }
+            // Completes the CompletableDeferred,
-            // Marks that the child coroutines have started running childrenLaunched.complete(Unit)
+            // signaling that the child coroutines have been launched childrenLaunched.complete(Unit)
         }
-        // Waits for the parent coroutine to signal that it has started
+        // Waits for the parent coroutine to signal that it has launched
         // all of its children
         childrenLaunched.await()